Best Climbing Slings and Runners

-While double-length slings are most commonly used to extend pieces of protection while on lead to reduce rope drag, quadruple or even longer slings are commonly used to help equalize multiple protection pieces into safe anchors.
-On a multi-pitch climb, it's common for each climber to carry 1-2 extra long slings for this purpose, and from our testing, we think the Metolius Open Loop Sling offers the best attributes to be an ideal anchor sling.
-While all Dyneema slings are joined with a small amount of Nylon on the edges to give it color and suppleness, the Open Loop Sling features a more equal balance of the two, affording some elastic stretch while still featuring the strength-to-weight ratio of Dyneema.
+Although double-length slings are most commonly used to extend pieces of protection while on lead to reduce rope drag, quadruple or even longer slings are sometimes used to equalize multiple protection pieces into a secure anchor.
+On a multi-pitch climb, it's common for each climber to carry 1-2 extra long slings for this purpose, and from our testing, we think the Metolius 11mm Open Loop Sling offers the best array of attributes to be an ideal anchor sling.
+While all Dyneema slings are joined with a small amount of Nylon on the edges to give color and suppleness, the 11mm Open Loop Sling features a more equal balance of the two, which gives it some elastic stretch while still featuring the strength-to-weight ratio of Dyneema.
 It comes in a wide selection of different widths and lengths, making it easier to choose exactly what size sling you prefer for building your anchors.
-We tested the 11mm wide, 120cm long version, and thought it was one of the very best performers when it comes to easily tying and especially untying knots that have been weighted, a very critical consideration for an anchor building sling.
+We tested the 11mm wide, 120cm long version, and thought it was one of the very best performers when it comes to tying and untying knots that have been weighted, which is a very critical consideration for an anchor building sling.

-There are a few downsides to this sling, mainly that tying knots in a sling, which is quite common when building equalized anchors, reduces the strength of the sling.
-However, considering that the sling is rated to forces of 22kN, equal to 4,945lbs., it is extremely hard to conceive of a situation where a sling of even slightly reduced strength would be compromised, so this complaint is tiny.
+There are a few downsides to this sling, mainly that tying knots in a sling, which is common when building equalized anchors, reduces the strength of the sling.
+However, considering that the sling is rated to forces of 22kN (roughly equal to 4,945lbs) it is hard to conceive of a situation where a sling of even slightly reduced strength would be compromised.
 Other small downsides are the fact that it is a bit thicker than other slings we tested that are also 11mm wide, making it slightly bulkier, and it also has a slightly rougher edge to it than the tubular design of the BlueWater Titan Sling, another solid choice for anchor building.
-In the end, however, these concerns are far outweighed by the ease of untying knots and the myriad of choices, not to mention the very reasonable price, making this the ideal choice for your anchor building needs.
+In the end, however, these concerns are far outweighed by the ease of untying knots and the myriad of choices, not to mention the very reasonable price, which makes this the ideal choice for your anchor building needs.